 A traumatic brain injury (TBI) can be a tragic consequence of a horrific big rig accident.
-It throws victims and families into what can be a terrifying life-or-death struggle, followed by hard, confusing medical decisions about the future.
+It throws victims and families into what can be a terrifying life-or-death struggle, followed by hard, confusing medical decisions about the future, then waiting to see what long-term TBI symptoms result.
 And over it all, the legal whirlwind looms.

-We want to be a resource for you, so here’s a compilation of free information on brain injuries and the legal system pulled from our website.
+We want to be a resource for you, so here’s a compilation of free information on South Carolina brain injuries and the legal system pulled from our website.